 Instructions

-1. In a large bowl, add the self raising flour, sea salt, MSG and water.
-Add the frozen chips and mix well by hand, adding a touch more flour or water as needed until the chips are lightly coated in the batter.
+- In a large bowl, add 50 grams self raising flour and 50 ml water.
+Mix well to form a thick batter.
+Add 250 grams frozen chips and mix well by hand, adding a touch more flour or water as needed until the chips are lightly coated in the batter.

-2. Carefully drop the battered chips one by one into the hot oil and fry for 3-4 minutes, stirring occasionally until the chips are just beginning to colour.
+- Heat Oil for deep frying to 180C.
+Carefully drop battered chips one by one into the hot oil and fry for 3-4 minutes, stirring occasionally until the chips are just beginning to colour.
 Drain from the oil with a slotted spoon and set aside for 5 minutes.
-Fry the chips once more until golden and crispy.
+Fry the chips once more until for 2 minutes until golden and crispy.
 Drain and set aside once more.

-3. Heat a wok or large frying pan over a medium heat.
-Add the vegetable oil, chopped garlic in oil, onion, green pepper, carrot and spring onion.
-Stir-fry for 20-30 seconds.
-Add the cooked chips and the salt and pepper seasoning and stir-fry for another 20-30 seconds.
-Add the crushed chilli flakes and rice wine to finish, mix well once more and serve.
+- Heat a wok or large frying pan over a medium heat.
+Add 1 teaspoon vegetable oil, 1/2 medium onion, sliced, 1/4 green pepper, sliced, 1/4 red pepper, sliced, 1 spring onion, sliced and 1 heaped teaspoon chopped garlic in oil.
+Add the battered chips.
+Add 1 teaspoon salt & pepper seasoning.
+Stir-fry for 10-20 seconds.
+Add 1/2 teaspoon crushed chilli flakes and 1 teaspoon rice wine to finish, mix well once more and serve.